|Graduated, May 2019 - now in Medical School at UBC|

 |Degree||Bachelor of Science in Food, Nutrition and Health|

 Jeff graduated from the Food, Nutrition and Health program.
 He received the Applied Physiology, Nutrition and Metabolism Undergraduate Research Excellence Award for his research on micronutrient interactions within a multiple micronutrient supplement on Cambodian women.
 Jeff was also the recipient of a donor-funded scholarship during his studies - learn more about the impact this had on his time at UBC here.

 Why did you choose to study at UBC?

 I chose UBC because I knew I would have to work hard to get accepted, and I wanted something that would challenge me.
 Not having a high-school diploma and a poor academic history, I wanted to prove to myself that I could do what it takes to get into a school like UBC.

-What does a typical week look like for you during the academic year?
+What did a typical week look like for you during the academic year?

 Early morning lifeguarding shifts, then off to classes for the afternoon.
-With 5 courses a term, I usually have 2-3 classes a day that spread throughout the afternoon.
-I take a break before dinner and go work out at the gym on campus, head home for dinner, then to the library where I spend 4-5 hours trying to figure out what my professor was trying to teach me in lecture!
+With 5 courses a term, I usually had 2-3 classes a day that spread throughout the afternoon.
+I would take a break before dinner and go work out at the gym on campus, head home for dinner, then to the library where I spent 4-5 hours trying to figure out what my professor was trying to teach me in lecture!